 A mud terrain tire has big, deep lugs with plenty of open space between those lugs to help get traction in deep mud, snow and other nasty terrain.
 They also work well for rock crawling and other extreme conditions.
 When properly constructed for pavement use, too, a mud-terrain tire works fine for every day driving too, but know that they are often going to wear faster and create more noise on the pavement due to the open design.

-So with all these great off-road tires, how do you pick the right one for you?
+So after seeing all of the best off road tires…how do you pick the right one for you?
 It’s not as hard as it might seem.
 You really need to know the type of terrain your going to be driving in the majority of the time.
 The all-terrain-type tires will generally give you better on-road handling than say a mud-terrain tire.
 Does that come at a cost?
 Yes, there is a slight loss of traction compared to a more aggressive tire.
 But if we’re talking about your daily driver, how often are you driving off-road?

 The mud and more extreme terrain tires are going to wear quicker and create more road noise, too.
 When you add in the cost often associated with bigger, more aggressive tires, it really makes you take a long hard look at what you’re going to be doing.
 Yes, that set of Super Swampers is going to look amazing on your truck, but if you’re replacing them every year because they’re wearing down on your commute to work every day, maybe you’d be better served by a set of BFG All-Terrains?

 What features do you want in an off road tire?